MontySteele/NLP_production_repo/README.md

 python "Notebooks-fastai-app.py" "THIS IS A COMMENT!"

 You can replace the last argument to the previous command with any comment of your choice.
-You will receive a message such as: "This comment was placed in category 0.
-This means that we predict your comment will have between -1 and 1 recommendations."
+You will receive a message such as: "This comment is predicted to be unpopular and receive no likes."

 The "Data cleaning and exploration.py" program will output cleaned data files which are fed into "fastai-binary.py" to train the model.
-The model is saved as "trained_model.pkl" in the Notebooks folder.
+The model is saved as "balanced_50k.pkl" in the Notebooks/models folder.
 A pre--trained model is not available on this repo as it exceeds the file size limits (~143 MB).

 ### Running this project in a production environment ###